 From 1985 to 1989, a year before the creation of the Anesthesia Patient Safety Foundation, a committee of the NJSSA met with the New Jersey State Department of Health to formulate hospital and surgicenter Regulations.
 This Regulation requires the Chief of Anesthesia to be Board Certified or a Fellow of the College by exam before 1982.
 It defined obsolete machines and required 50% of all anesthesia machines to be replaced within 6 months.
 Monitoring including oximetry and end tidal PCo2 were mandated as well as a reporting mechanism.
 Staffing was defined and nurse anesthesia providers were required to be under physician supervision.
 In 2000 the Regulations were revised to include a difficult airway cart and ACLS and PALS when indicated for all anesthesiologists.

+In 1990 Dr. Ervin Moss became Executive Medical Director of the NJSSA, the only practicing anesthesiologist to hold such a position within the ASA.
 From 1990 to 1998 the NJSSA actively pushed the New Jersey Board of Medical Examiners to pass Office Based Surgery and Anesthesia Regulations.
 The Regulations were passed in 1998 except for one paragraph dealing with alternate privileging which was blank.
 As a result of lobbying by those who did not want the required hospital privileges, the Board of Medical Examiners offered an alternate pathway to privileging by the BME.
 As soon as the OBA regulations were passed the NJANA (CRNAs) files a suit against the BME for dictating nursing practices by requiring that general anesthesia in offices be supervised by an anesthesiologist.
 This was, and is the requirement in hospitals and Ambulatory Surgery Centers.
 The lower court ruled that the case was not “ripe” because the Regulation was incomplete without the alternate privileging section.
 The BME knew that there was a law suit down the road and did not complete the paragraph until 2002 at which time the CRNAs lost in the lower court and appealed in the Appellate Court and lost 3 to 0.
 In May of 2005 the case was heard by the New Jersey Supreme Court.
 Their decision was with the BME, in that the Regulations addressed how doctors should practice, not nurses.
 It also declared that Anesthesiology is the practice of Medicine and that the education of an MD is superior to that of a nurse.
 One day before the trial, Dr. Moss received the ASA’s Second Governmental Award along with Senator Bill Frist in Washington.
 The following May 2006, Dr. Moss received Samba’s Distinguished Service Award for his work in patient safety.

 Unfortunately the alternate privileging process was outsourced and as of December 2006 the applications have not been completely processed leaving the possibility that surgeons could still perform procedures in their offices that they are not privileged to perform in hospitals.
 This represents a public danger and requires constant pressure from the NJSSA.
 Nevertheless the office regulations have become the benchmark and have been used as a model by other states.
 Total number of years spent on the project is 22.